tianle91/tianle91.github.io/_posts/2023-11-03-Are Ad Exchanges similar to Stock Exchanges.md

 ![protected audience overview](/assets/posts/2023-11-03/protected_audience_overview.png)

 These steps in the middle of the sequence diagram are particularly insightful in describing the role of Publishers, Buyers, Sellers and Ad Exchanges in conducting an auction.
-Note that Ad Exchanges are not in the diagram because the Protected Audience API but the diagram shows the roles in the current online advertising landscape.
+Note that Ad Exchanges are not in the diagram because the Protected Audience API, but the diagram shows the roles in the current online advertising landscape.

 | Step | Description | Currently done by |
 | ---- | ----------- | ----------------- |